RoadScan: A Novel and Robust Transfer Learning Framework for Autonomous Pothole Detection in Roads: Abstract

 \section{Abstract}

-This research paper presents a novel approach to pothole detection using Deep Learning and Image Processing techniques.
-The proposed system leverages the VGG16 model for feature extraction and utilizes a custom Siamese network with triplet loss, referred to as RoadScan.
-The system aims to address the critical issue of potholes on roads, which pose significant risks to road users.
-Accidents due to potholes on the roads have led to numerous accidents.
-Although it is necessary to completely remove potholes, it is a time-consuming process.
-Hence, a general road user should be able to detect potholes from a safe distance in order to avoid damage.
+In the past few years, there have been numerous accidents due to potholes on the road.
+Many methods have been attempted to remove these potholes, but these methods are time-consuming.
+Hence, a driver should detect potholes from a safe distance in order to avoid damage.
 Existing methods for pothole detection heavily rely on object detection algorithms which tend to have a high chance of failure owing to the similarity in structures and textures of a road and a pothole.
 Additionally, these systems utilize millions of parameters thereby making the model difficult to use in small-scale applications for the general citizen.
-By analyzing diverse image processing methods and various high-performing networks, the proposed model achieves remarkable performance in accurately detecting potholes.
+This research paper presents a novel approach to pothole detection using deep learning and image processing techniques.
+The proposed system leverages the VGG16 model for feature extraction and utilizes a custom Siamese network with triplet loss, referred to as RoadScan.
 Evaluation metrics such as accuracy, EER, precision, recall, and AUROC validate the effectiveness of the system.
 Additionally, the proposed model demonstrates computational efficiency and cost-effectiveness by utilizing fewer parameters and data for training.
-The research highlights the importance of technology in the transportation sector and its potential to enhance road safety and convenience.
 The network proposed in this model performs with a 96.12\% accuracy, 3.89\% EER, and a 0.988 AUROC value, which is highly competitive with other state-of-the-art works.